-Compared to pull-chain derailleurs the Altenburger is a precise, rigid, parallelogram design.
+Compared to pull-chain derailleurs of the time this Altenburger is a precise, rigid, parallelogram design.
 Compared to the Campagnolo Gran Sport it is extremely light and makes extensive use of aluminium.

-It has its foibles; the pulley cage pivot, positioned as it is, it does not look as though it has a very high capacity, there are a number of casting flaws in this example, and, unlike the Campagnolo Gran Sport, it only has one adjustment screw - for the high gear position.
+It has its foibles; the pulley cage pivot, positioned as it is, it does not look as though it has a very high capacity, there are a number of casting flaws in this example, and, unlike the Campagnolo Gran Sport, this version only has one adjustment screw - for the high gear position.
 Perhaps the low gear stop was provided by stop clamped onto the gear cable as on one of Altenburger's earlier designs.

-For some reason Altenburger did not push sales of this derailleur, preferring to concentrate on their very successful brakes.
+For some reason Altenburger did not push sales of their derailleurs, preferring to concentrate on their very successful brakes.
 Nevertheless, it is a sophisticated piece of equipment for its time.